clarkfitzg/sta141c-winter19/README.md

 These are all worth learning, but it's not the goal of this class.

 ## Syllabus

 Category    | Grade Percentage
 --------    | ----------------
 Assignments   | 75
-Final Project | 20
+Group Project | 20
 Participation | 5

 - If there is any cheating, then we will have an in class exam.
-- We may curve the class, depending on the distribution of scores.
+- We may curve the class, depending on the distribution at the end.
+- There will be around 6 assignments (TODO: check)
 - Rubrics will be posted for each individual assignment.
 - The safest way to get full points for participation is to use Piazza on a weekly basis.